ejgallego/coq-serapi/README.md

 ### Roadmap

-SerAPI 0.1 targets the development version of Coq 8.7.
-Our current efforts are focused on incorporating some crucial changes in to Coq upstream (coq/coq#134, coq/coq#390, coq/coq#441, coq/coq#476) to improve handling of documents.
+SerAPI 0.1 targets Coq 8.7.
+We are focused on incorporating some crucial changes in to Coq upstream to improve handling of documents.
 Our first goal is to get a robust document building and interaction API, then we will focus on providing a rich, extensible query language.

 ### Quick Overview and Documentation